realsensesolutions/actions-aws-postgres-db/README.md

 | Backend Key | ❌ Uses `inputs.name` | ✅ Uses `TF_VAR_instance` |
 | Naming | ❌ `-dsql-dsql` duplicates | ✅ Clean naming |

-### When to Use This Action

-- Development and testing environments
-- Scenarios where VPC endpoints are not needed
-- Cost optimization (VPC endpoints have hourly charges)
-- Simpler setup without network configuration

-### When to Use actions-aws-aurora-dsql

-- Production environments requiring private connectivity
-- Lambda functions in VPC that need to connect to DSQL
-- Compliance requirements for private endpoints

 ## Important Notes